TERMS & DEFINITIONS

 The form is used to report your business / self-employed income and expenses, including self-employed commission sales.
 Your net business income is posted to your general income and benefit return and included in your taxable income.
 You must complete a separate T2125 for each business/ self-employment you own.

-This must be filed by Canadian resident individuals (for the tax return), at any time of the year, own specified foreign property costing more than $100,000.
+This must be filed by Canadian resident individuals (for the tax return), at any time of the year, own specified foreign property (sum of all properties) costing more than $100,000.

 Some taxpayers might think that the term “foreign property” just refers to real estate when it refers to a lot more.
 Find bellow some examples of specified foreign property: